zouhair94/Building-a-Retail-Data-Pipeline/README.md

-# 🛒 Walmart E-Commerce Retail Data Pipeline
+# 🛒 Walmart Retail Data Pipeline

-This project implements a **data pipeline** to analyze Walmart’s e-commerce sales data around **public holidays** such as Thanksgiving, Christmas, and the Super Bowl.
+This project implements a **data pipeline** to analyze Walmart’s sales data around **public holidays** such as Thanksgiving, Christmas, and the Super Bowl.
 The pipeline extracts, transforms, and loads sales and complementary data, enabling insights into **supply and demand patterns** across different months.

 ---

 ## 📌 Project Overview

-Walmart is the largest retail store in the U.S., with e-commerce contributing over **$80 billion (13% of sales) by the end of 2022**.
+Walmart is the largest retail store in the U.S., with contributing over **$80 billion (13% of sales) by the end of 2022**.
 Holidays significantly affect demand, and this project helps analyze their impact using a structured pipeline.

 The pipeline performs: